bollu/human-analysis-lab-matrix-problem/README.md

 ## Thoughts as I solve this

+- There is some annoying bug with block size ≠ diagonal size, will fix.

 ### Matmul
 Matmul is not so hard, since we can perform matmul across blocks (matmul is